prettier/prettier/README.md

  ```

-Find more info from [here](https://github.com/awebdeveloper/pre-commit-prettier)
+Find more info from [here](https://github.com/awebdeveloper/pre-commit-prettier).

 ##### 3. bash script

-Alternately you can just save this script as `.git/hooks/pre-commit` and give it execute permission:
+Alternately you can save this script as `.git/hooks/pre-commit` and give it execute permission:

 ```bash
 #!/bin/sh